Lower-Division Courses

 ANTH 172: Ethnohistory [4]

-This course examines the critical use of historical documents, journals, and visual images; archives; and oral history to understanding past cultures and culture change.
+Examines the critical use of historical documents, journals, and visual images; archives; and oral history to understand past cultures and culture change.
 Analysis of case studies and original archival research demonstrate how these sources complement data collected through ethnographic, archaeological, or biological methods.
-Prerequisite: ANTH 1, ANTH 3; or junior/senior standing; or consent of instructor.
+Prerequisite: ANTH 001, ANTH 003; or junior/senior standing.

 ANTH 174: Lithic Artifact Analysis [4]

 Systematic consideration and practical application of analytical laboratory and data recording techniques used to study stone tools and manufacturing debris.
 Topics include procurement; production and reuse; style and function; the organization of technology with respect to settlement and gender; and craft specialization.
-Prerequisite: ANTH 3; and ANTH major/minor only or consent of instructor.
+Prerequisite: ANTH 003; and ANTH major/minor only.

 ANTH 176: Archaeological Field Methods [4]